mlaursen/react-md/packages/documentation/src/components/Demos/Layout/ConfigurableLayout.md

-The `Layout` component is used to structure the general layout within your app which can be configured for each app size breakpoint (see [AppSizeListener](/packages/utils/demos#app-size-listener-example-title) for more informat).
+The `Layout` component is used to structure the general layout within your app which can be configured for each app size breakpoint (see [AppSizeListener](/packages/utils/demos#app-size-listener-example-title) for more information).
 A general layout has a fixed `AppBar` at the top of the page, a `<main>` element that contains your app's main content, a configurable navigation `Tree`, and a keyboard focusable only link that can skip everything in the `AppBar` and navigation `Tree` and focus the `<main>` content instead.